kwonoj/hunspell-asm/README.md

 ## Loading module asynchronously

-`Hunspell-asm` relies on wasm binary (or asm.js where wasm is not supported) of hunspell, which need to be initialized first.
+`Hunspell-asm` relies on wasm binary of hunspell, which need to be initialized first.

 ```js
 import { loadModule } from 'hunspell-asm';